A grassy drainage swale can solve standing water, flooding and yard drainage problems. The advantages of a grassy swale are:

 - Easy maintenance

-- Can run the lawn mower across a gentle slope
+- Can run the lawn mower across the swale

 - Effectively drains the water